mcdonaldcm7/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

   6-print_line.c: This program draws a straight line in the terminal.

-  7-print_diagonal.c: This program draws a diagonal line, input number of times.
+  7-print_diagonal.c: This program draws a diagonal line with the input number dictating the size.

+  8-print_square.c: This program draws a square with the input integer dictating the size.

+  9-fizz_buzz.c: This program prints the number 1 to 100 replacing multiples of 3 with Fizz and multiples of 5 with Buzz, and multiples of 3 and 5 with FizzBuzz